SmithWillSuffice/ohanga-pai/content/blog/11_surplus_value.md

 tags: []
 ---

-Even in Marx's day "value" in social in relative utility terms, or any subjective terms that emerges in a  society, was measured using the state's unit of account (dollars, pounds, marks, yuan, yen, pesos, &c.)
+Even in Marx's day "value" in social and relative utility terms, or any subjective terms that emerges in a  society, was measured using the state's unit of account (dollars, pounds, marks, yuan, yen, pesos, &c.)

 So when some economist talks about theories of surplus value they often reduce to nominal terms (the state currency unit) not real terms (energy and material).
 But this is fine.
-As long as you know when it is appropriate to translate between real and nominal terms
+As long as you know when it is appropriate to translate between real and nominal terms.

 ## Philosophizing with a Hammer and Sickle